silentrobi/java-kubernates-cheatsheet-world/README.md

     }
 ```
 ## Lambda Expression
 Lambda is useful when you want to shorten your code.
 In order to use lambda we need to define **functional interface**.
-Functional interface should contains only one method signeture.
+Functional interface should contains only one method signature.
 ```java
 @FunctionalInterface
 public interface Episode {